lonelycode/tyk-io-site-content/v1.8/setup/docker.md

 Use the credentials given to you by the script to log into the dashboard.
 Congratulatons! tyk is now up and running on your machine :-)

-But it doesn't mean much if you want to actually want to test-drive all the features, so lets set up a portal and manage a basic API...
+But it doesn't mean much if you actually want to test-drive all the features, so lets set up a portal and manage a basic API...

 ## Step 4 - Create a Portal and your first API